ibm-cloud-docs/discovery-data/nlu.md

 {{site.data.keyword.attribute-definition-list}}

-# Applying prebuilt Watson NLP enrichments
+# Use built-in Watson NLP to find terms
 {: #nlu}

 Take advantage of award-winning Watson Natural Language Processing (NLP) capabilities by adding prebuilt enrichments to your documents.